tobilobasalawu/digital_portfolio/README.md

 # My College Digital Portfolio📚

 ## Overview
-Welcome to my digital portfolio!
+This repository contains the code used to create the digital portfolio!
 This portfolio showcases my academic achievements, projects, skills, and experiences throughout my college journey.
 It is designed to provide a comprehensive view of my capabilities and accomplishments in a professional and visually appealing manner.

 ## Features
 - **Responsive Design**: The portfolio is fully responsive and can be accessed on various devices, including desktops, tablets, and smartphones.